-Term Definition electrical corporation pursuant to a WMP initiative in a given compliance period.
-Level 1 finding In accordance with GO 95, an immediate safety and/or reliability risk with high probability for significant impact.
-Level 2 finding In accordance with GO 95, a variable safety and/or reliability risk (non-immediate and with high to low probability for significant impact).
-Level 3 finding In accordance with GO 95, an acceptable safety and/or reliability risk.
+Term Definition Level 3 finding In accordance with GO 95, an acceptable safety and/or reliability risk.
 Limited English proficiency (LEP) population Population with limited English working proficiency based on the International Language Roundtable scale.
 Line miles The number of miles of transmission and/or distribution conductors, including the length of each phase and parallel conductor segment.
 Live fuel moisture content Moisture content within living vegetation, which can retain water longer than dead fuel.
-Locally relevant In disaster risk management, generally understood as the scale at which disaster risk strategies and initiatives are considered the most effective at achieving desired outcomes.
+Locally relevant In disaster risk management, generally understood as the scalecope at which disaster risk strategies and initiatives are considered the most effective at achieving desired outcomes.
 This tends to be the level closest to impacting residents and communities, reducing existing risks, and building capacity, knowledge, and normative support.
 Locally relevant scales, conditions, and perspectives depend on the context of application.
 Match-drop simulation Wildfire simulation method forecasting propagation and consequence/impact based on an arbitrary ignition.
 Memorandum of Agreement (MOA) A document of agreement between two or more agencies establishing reciprocal assistance to be provided upon request (and if available from the supplying agency) and laying out the guidelines under which this assistance will operate.
-It can also be
+It can also be a cooperative document in which parties agree to work together on an agreed-upon project or meet an agreed objective.
+Mitigation Undertakings to reduce the loss of life and property from natural and/or human-caused disasters by avoiding or